anttisalonen/progbook/rst/js.rst

 Guessing game in JS
 -------------------

 Let's write a guessing game.
-This game is fairly simple: the computer thinks of a number between 1 and 25, and you need to guess what it is.
-The computer will give hints such as "my number is smaller" or "my number is bigger" on wrong guesses.
+This game is fairly simple: the computer thinks of a number between 1 and 25, and the user needs to guess what it is.
+The user can make a guess, and depending on the guess, the computer may tell the user either "my number is smaller", "my number is bigger" or "correct number!"

 Moreover, let's write this such that it's run in the browser.
 It should look something like this: